NativeScript/docs-v7/docs/tutorial/ng-chapter-1.md

           "): AppComponent@2:4
 ```

-> **WARNING**: There is a bug in the NativeScript CLI that currently prevents you from seeing template parsing errors on Android.
-Follow [this issue on GitHub](https://github.com/NativeScript/nativescript-cli/issues/2603) for updates.

 Let’s fix the error now by adding the `>` back to line 6 in your `app.component.ts` file.

 ``` XML